kjwilder/lightsout/strategy.md

 0 1 0 0 1
 ```

-Because **N** must return the board to all off, the second row is forced: only a square directly below can toggle a top-row light.
-If a light stays off in the top row, the square below must be off; if a light turns on, the square below must be on to turn it back off.
+Because **N** must return the board to all off, the second row is forced as only
+a square directly below can toggle a top-row light.
+If a light stays off in the
+top row, the square below must be off; if a light turns on, the square below
+must be on to turn it back off.

 Thus the top two rows of **N** are:
 ```